cesarnml/99bottles/README.md

 > "Quick green excuses all sins."

-> "The Shameless Green solution strives for maximum undersandability but is generally unconverned with changeability."
+> "The Shameless Green solution strives for maximum understandabillity but is generally unconcerned with changeability."

 #### 2.2 Writing the First Test